Skip to main content

 Key Features of SSP:

-• Paid by employers (not directly by the government).
+• Paid by employers (not directly by the government)

 • Paid at the lower of:

-• £123.25 per week (statutory cap for the 2026–27 tax year).
+• £123.25 per week (2026–27 tax year cap)

-• Payable for up to 28 weeks of sickness.
+• Payable for up to 28 weeks

 SSP Eligibility Criteria:

-Employees may qualify for SSP if they:
+Employees may qualify if they:

-• Have a valid employment contract
+• Have an employment contract

 • Earn at least £123 per week on average (Lower Earnings Limit)

-• Provide proper notice and evidence of illness where required
+• Provide required notice and evidence

 Enable SSP in Workforce Payroll